-- SERIAL #: Set the serial number of the dispenser (this is used for BevTrak[TM] reporting). - BARRELS: Provides the number of barrels for the dispenser. - DISPLAY UNITS: Set the units of measurement to IMPERIAL or METRIC. - ACTIVE CHARGE: Enabled for dispensers with Dynamic Charge Control (DCC). - REFRIGERANT: Displays the refrigerant-R404-A or R448-A-the dispenser is using. - CONDENSER TYPE: Displays type of refrigeration for dispenser (LOCAL AIR, REMOTE AIR, WATER-COOLED). - BEATER ALWAYS ON: For dispensers with the energy savings option to turn off motors intermittently, this setting, if ENABLED, allows for beater motors to remain on at all times.
+SERIAL #: Set the serial number of the dispenser (this is used for BevTrakTM reporting).

+- BARRELS: Provides the number of barrels for the dispenser. - DISPLAY UNITS: Set the units of measurement to IMPERIAL or METRIC. - ALARM: Enabled sold-out audible alarm.
+Only dispensers ordered with the alarm option will have an alarm installed despite the presence of this setting in this menu. - REFRIGERANT: Displays the refrigerant-R404-A or R448-A-the dispenser is using. - BEATER ALWAYS ON: For dispensers with the energy savings option to turn off motors intermittently, this setting, if ENABLED, allows for beater motors to remain on at all times

-There are also four additional submenus that can be updated/set-up, based on dispenser model, to adjust different drink characteristics.
+There are also four additional submenus that can be updated/set-up based on dispenser model to adjust different drink characteristics.

-- GAS CONFIGURATION: Used to display and, based on dispenser model, select the gas that will be used in the dispenser (Figures 7.17 and 7.18). - DRINK TYPE CONFIGURATION: Used to configure the drink type (medium or high expansion) based on selected gas (Figure 7.19).
-Settings will only be available on dispensers with multi-gas, multi-flavor functionality. - EXPANSION ADJUSTMENT: Used to adjust the amount of gas in a drink (Figure 7.20).
-The range of values is limited based on the configured gas and drink type. - FREEZE ADJUSTMENT: Used to adjust drink temperature or how frozen the drink is (Figure 7.21).
+- GAS CONFIGURATION: Used to display and, based on dispenser model, select the gas that will be used in the dispenser (Figures 7.17, 7.18, and 7.19). - DRINK TYPE CONFIGURATION: Used to configure the drink type (medium or high expansion) based on selected gas (Figure 7.20).
+Settings will only be available on dispensers with universal and multi-gas configurations. - EXPANSION ADJUSTMENT: Used to adjust the amount of gas in a drink (Figure 7.21).
+The range of values is limited based on the configured gas and drink type. - FREEZE ADJUSTMENT: Used to adjust how frozen the drink is (Figure 7.22).